FAQs

 Costs associated with the replacement signs are borne by the local council.
 While there should not be any costs associated with researching the story and interaction with the Poppy Places web site, if there are research costs then they are a council cost.

-Yes, just contact the Poppy Places Trust and any additional information will be arranged for inclusion with the original story.
+Yes, just contact Poppy Places and any additional information will be arranged for inclusion with the original story.
 This is particularly relevant for any information about the ceremony of the place.

 Yes.
 Submit your application to the Trust via the website and confirmation will be given once the initial information is verified.